National Rally: Economy

-At the end of the 1970s, Le Pen refurbished his party's appeal by breaking away from the anti-capitalist heritage of Poujadism.
-He instead made an unambiguous commitment to popular capitalism, and started espousing an extremely market liberal and anti-statist programme.
-Issues included lower taxes, reducing state intervention, reducing the size of the public sector, privatisation, and scaling back government bureaucracy.
-Some scholars have even considered that the FN's 1978 program may be regarded as "Reaganite before Reagan".
+At the end of the 1970s, Jean-Marie Le Pen broke away from the anti-capitalist heritage of Poujadism and espoused a market liberal and anti-statist programme which included lower taxes, reducing state intervention, reducing the size of the public sector, privatisation, and scaling back government bureaucracy.
+Some scholars have characterised the FN's 1978 programme as "Reaganite before Reagan".

 The party's economic policy shifted from the 1980s to the 1990s from neoliberalism to protectionism.
 This occurred within the framework of a changed international environment, from a battle between the Free World and Communism, to one between nationalism and globalisation.
-During the 1980s, Jean-Marie Le Pen complained about the rising number of "social parasites", and called for deregulation, tax cuts, and the phasing-out of the welfare state.
+During the 1980s, Jean-Marie Le Pen complained about the rising number of "social parasites" and called for deregulation, tax cuts, and the phasing-out of the welfare state.
 As the party gained growing support from the economically vulnerable, it converted towards politics of social welfare and economic protectionism.
-This was part of its shift away from its former claim of being the "social, popular and national right" to its claim of being "neither right nor left – French!"
-Increasingly, the party's program became an amalgam of free market and welfarist policies, which some political commentators have claimed are left-wing economic policies, even putting her to the left of President François Hollande.
-RN is supportive of economic nationalism.
+This was part of its shift away from its former claim of being the "social, popular, and national right" to its claim of being "neither right nor left – French!"
+Increasingly, the party's program became an amalgam of free market and welfare policies.
+By the 2010s, some political commentators described its economic policies as left-wing.

-Under her leadership, Marine Le Pen has been more clear in her support for protectionism and she has criticised globalism and capitalism for certain industries.
-She has been characterised as a proponent of letting the government take care of health, education, transportation, banking and energy.